Colony Theatre

 The Colony Theatre is a performing arts venue located on Lincoln Road in Miami, Florida.
 The theatre first opened as a Paramount Pictures movie house in 1935 with a capacity to sit 1,200 people.
 From the 1950s - 1990s, it functioned back and forth as a movie house and a live performance space.
 As of 2020, the Colony Theatre is a 417-seat performance venue managed by South Florida theater company, Miami New Drama.
 It hosts music, dance, and theater performances as well as Miami New Drama's theatrical season.

 History

 Early years

 Paramount Pictures built the Colony Theatre in the 1930s, an Art Deco movie house on Miami Beach's Lincoln Road.
 At the time, the theatre was known to many as the "Beauty Queen."
-The opening night of the movie theatre was said to be well attended, with guest appearances from movie stars such as Carol Lombard.
+The opening night of the movie theatre was said to be well attended, with guest appearances from movie stars such as Carole Lombard.
 Notable films that played at the movie house included Alfie, The Sound of Music, Doctor Zhivago, and The Great Race.